 During the lease term in Lorton

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Lorton, the tenant must allow us to access the rental property.
-Some good reasons to access rental home are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Lorton, the tenant must allow us to access the rental property.
+Some solid reasons to go into rental property are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Lorton.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you move a tenant into your rental property in Lorton
+- Before you lease out your investment in Lorton

 - Collections and evictions